Gas main breaks at National Harbor

 WASHINGTON (WDVM) — Access to National Harbor was restricted to the public Sunday morning when a main natural gas pipeline burst.

 Officials closed off the area and were only allowing residents in along with crews repairing the breach during the early to middle morning hours.
-New construction was underway when the main was struck.
+New construction was underway when the main was struck around 8 a.m.

-As of 8 a.m., crews with the natural gas provider worked to seal the breach and repair the line.
+Prince George’s County Fire and Emergency Medical Services turned off HVAC systems at nearby hotels as a precaution, and also had hotel guests shelter in place as they checked air quality levels.

-Precautionary measures were also put in place at a nearby hotel.
-Heating and cooling units were switched off in the building until the gas company could give them an all-clear.
+Crews with Washington Gas sealed the breach and repaired the line by 12:30 p.m. and officials reopened the National Harbor to non-residents.